-Supporting Pre-College Students
+Supporting High School Students

-With over 30 years of experience in study abroad, CET has a strong track record with risk and crisis management.
+With over 35 years of experience in study abroad, CET has a strong track record with risk and crisis management.
 We rely on careful planning and preparation, well-trained overseas staff with local knowledge and contacts, professional resources in the US and abroad, and regular review and communication about potential issues.
 Learn more about health and safety.

 CET believes in making study abroad accessible to all students.
 We recruit and actively support academically qualified students of all races, religions, origins, abilities, gender identities, and sexual orientations, ensuring a welcoming, hospitable program environment that promotes student learning.
 Learn more about D&I for high school and pre-college programs.

 Each program is staffed by on-site professionals familiar with the location and fluent in the local language.
 All staff are available to assist and support students throughout their term abroad, from in-country orientation through the end of the program and beyond.
 Program staff are in touch daily with CET staff in the U.S. and provide a bridge between our students and the local community.
 Learn more about staff support.